rouselaurenc/academic-kickstart/content/home/experience.md

   company_url = "https://writingandrhetoric.cah.ucf.edu/"
   location = "Orlando, FL"
   date_start = "2019-08-26"
-  date_end = ""
+  date_end = "Present"
   description = "Graduate Research Assistant for Dr. Angela Rounsaville and Dr. Laurie Pinkert"

-  * "Completed research duties such as transcribing interviews, compiling literature reviews, surveying target populations, and hosting interviews with participants"
+  * Completed research duties such as transcribing interviews, compiling literature reviews, surveying target populations, and hosting interviews with participants
-  * "Reviewed the Bachelors program assessment to update and see if the program met standards"
+  * Reviewed the Bachelors program assessment to update and see if the program met standards
-  * "Collaborated with the Undergraduate Programs team and developed new standards for the 2020 Bachelors program assessment based off the 2019 results"
+  * Collaborated with the Undergraduate Programs team and developed new standards for the 2020 Bachelors program assessment based off the 2019 result

++++

 [[experience]]
   title = "Graduate Assistant"